Tyler799/Morrowind-2020/Morrowind_2019.md

 #### Solstheim Trees

-* [Vurt's Solstheim Tree Replacer II](http://www.nexusmods.com/morrowind/mods/37856/?) - Also comes with a "Fixed Collision" patch.
-Will also need to be re-packed so all .NIF files are in a `/Meshes/f` folder.
-Be sure to install the following fix as well.
+* [Vurt's Solstheim Tree Replacer II](http://www.nexusmods.com/morrowind/mods/37856/?) - Make sure to also download the "Fixed Collision" patch.
+You can install this patch seperately, just make sure to move its files into a `/Meshes/f` folder, or drop them into that folder from the original mod.
+Be sure to install the following fix as well:
 * [Vurt's Solstheim Tree Replacer II Fix](https://www.nexusmods.com/morrowind/mods/45941) - Fixes `Meshes/f/Flora_tree_BM_snow_01.nif`

 #### West Gash Trees